danithered/aquaticTS/README.md

 The file `./src/get_climate.R` gives you all the help you need to get input climate files for the simulations.
 As a prequisite you have to install **R** (`sudo apt install r-base`) and get a code editor for *.R* files (for biologists *RStudio* is recommended).

+### Plot results

+To plot the results with our tool, you need to install the followings: (https://cran.r-project.org/)[R], some R packages (tidyr, cowplot, ggplot2, plotly), (https://quarto.org/docs/get-started/)[Quarto] and an internet browser (I guess you already have one).

+When running the simulations you are prompted the output dir (let's say it is `OUT/test`).
+So you can create the plots with

+`./makereport.sh OUT/test`

+The script will open the plots for you in your default internet browser.

 ## Citation

 soon :D